gijit/gi/README.md

 $ go get -t -u -v github.com/gijit/gi/...
 $ cd $GOPATH/src/github.com/gijit/gi && make
 $
-$ ... wait for gi build to finish, it builds luajit
+$ ... wait for gi build to finish, it builds LuaJIT
 $     using C, so it takes ~ 20 seconds to install `gi`.
 $
 $ gi # start me up (will be in $GOPATH/bin/gi now).